Creating IoT Mobile Apps with Blynk

 • Template: store configuration settings for your project; need to create a new template for each project

-• Device: represents your argon
+• Device: represents your Photon 2

 • Datastream: channels that send data between the device and Blynk; each variable you send needs separate datastream